spookylukey/django-views-the-right-way/docs/_sources/context-data.rst.txt

 Discussion: Boilerplate
 -----------------------

-Do we have more boilerplate with CBVs or FBVs?
+With the above in mind, do we have more boilerplate with CBVs or FBVs?

 Before we answer that, the first thing to note about boilerplate (by which I mean repeated code that just Needs To Be There For Some Reason) is that a small